68Kamil68/LetterFrequencyCalculator/README.md

 # LetterFrequencyCalculator

-A simple script to calculate the frequency of each consonant in polish language
+A simple script to calculate the frequency of each vowel and consonant in Polish language